jakestanley/setup_linux/README.md

 #### install-common.sh
 This installs command line only programs.
 Some are a bit redundant, but they don't take up much space, e.g pandoc.

+#### install-defiance.sh
+This installs stuff that pertains to my PCS Defiance laptop, like the NVIDIA Optimus support packages

 #### install-media.sh
 This installs software that's used to play media.
 This is in a separate script because there may be installations such as headless servers that don't need media playback capabilities.